ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 ---

-{PANEL: Time-Series Policies}
+{PANEL: Time Series Policies}

 #### What are Rollups?

-A **rollup** is a time-series that summarizes the data from another time-series by dividing time-series entries into set units of time (like a second or a week).
+A **rollup** is a time series that summarizes the data from another time series by dividing time series entries into set units of time (like a second or a week).
-Each entry in the rollup time-series represents one of those units, and the data from that unit in the original time-series is aggregated into six values:
+Each entry in the rollup time series represents one of those units, and the data from that unit in the original time series is aggregated into six values:

 * *First* - the value of the first entry in the unit.
 * *Last* - the value of the last entry.